joshgerdes/jekyll-uno/_drafts/implement-webjea-for-self-service-azure-resource-creation-with-powershell.md

 ### Setup WebJEA

-Once we have a Windows Server, now its time to
+Once we have a Windows Server, now its time to setup WebJEA!